tap349/tap349.github.io/_posts/2017-02-27-monads-in-ruby.md

     itself from `Failure#exception` - we need it to generate error message (in case of failure this result is eventually returned from the chain)

-- function should always return `Either` monad for uniform processing
+- function should always return `Either` value for uniform processing

   for all monad methods:

-  - if calling another service or operation (say, from DI container) that returns `Either` monad return either that monad if it wraps what we need for further processing:
+  - if calling another service or operation (say, from DI container) that returns `Either` value return either that monadic value if it wraps what we need for further processing:

     ```ruby
     def _update_site_status model